MakroCow/ChallengeBox/README.md

 # ChallengeBox

-Frontend for the Challenge Application that supplies you with new challenges every day.
+Backend for the Challenge Application that supplies you with new challenges every day.

 To build the project yourself you need a local Wildfly server, Maven, and a Java JDK of course.